oxayavongsa/projects/README.md

 * Executive Properties (Tier 3): Upscale living options priced between $500,001 and $1,000,000, featuring modern amenities and convenient access to urban facilities.
 Executive homes in desirable neighborhoods, upscale condos, or luxury townhouses cater to discerning buyers seeking premium features.

 * Luxury Estates (Tier 4): High-end properties priced above $1,000,000, offering expansive living spaces, premium finishes, and exclusive locations.
-Luxury estates provide affluent buyers with amenities such as swimming pools, private gyms, and meticulously landscaped grounds.
+Luxury estates provide affluent buyers with swimming pools, private gyms, and meticulously landscaped grounds.

-<i>These pricing tiers help categorize residential properties based on their price range and features, providing valuable insights for buyers and sellers in the real estate market.These tiers, shaped by market dynamics and detailed analysis, form the backbone of our model, ensuring relevance and adaptability in our market predictions.</i>
+<i>These pricing tiers help categorize residential properties based on their price range and features, providing valuable insights for buyers and sellers in the real estate market.
+These tiers, shaped by market dynamics and detailed analysis, form the backbone of our model, ensuring relevance and adaptability in our market predictions.</i>

 ## **Technologies Used**